Video Games

 Rating: 4.1/5

 Review: This game has better movement and generally feels a lot better to play.
 Aesthetically the game reminds me of earlier Monster Hunter games too.
-It does lack in feeling like you track down the Monster but map knowledge is rewarded in this game.
+It does lack in feel ng like you track down the Monster but map knowledge is rewarded in this game.
 It suffers the most form a small Monster Roster, so the base game is pretty short in comparison to FU or World.

 Still...
 I enjoyed it a fair bit more than World.